-1 CENTRIA, Universidade Nova de Lisboa, Portugal, jja|banti@di.fct.unl.pt 2 Dipartimento di Informatica, Università di Pisa, Italy, brogi@di.unipi.it
+CENTRIA, Universidade Nova de Lisboa, Portugal, jja|banti@di.fct.unl.pt Dipartimento di Informatica, Università di Pisa, Italy, brogi@di.unipi.it

 Abstract.
-An important branch of investigation in the field of agents has been the definition of high level languages for representing effects of actions, the programs written in such languages being usually called action programs.
+An important branch of investigation in the field agents has been the definition of high level languages for representing effects of actions, the programs written in such languages being usually called action programs.
 Logic programming is an important area in the field of knowledge representation and some languages for specifying updates of Logic Programs had been defined.
-Starting from the update language Evolp, in this work we propose a new paradigm for reasoning about actions called Evolp action programs.
+In this work we address the problem of establishing relationships between action programs and Logic Programming updates languages, particularly the newly defined Evolp language.
+Our investigation leads to the definition of a new paradigm for representing actions called Evolp action programs.
 We provide translations of some of the most known action description languages into Evolp action programs, and underline some peculiar features of this newly defined paradigm.
-One of such feature is that Evolp action programs can easily express changes in the rules of the domains, including rules describing changes.
+One of such feature is that Evolp action programs can easily express changes in the very rules of the domains, including rules describing changes.